Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Introduction

 \section{Introduction}

-Precision measurements of the CKM angle $\gamma$~(defined as $\arg[-V_{ud}V^*_{ub}/V_{cd}V^*_{cb}]$) in a variety of $B$-meson decay modes is one of the main goals of flavour physics.
+Precision measurements of the CKM~\cite{CKMmatrix} angle $\gamma$~(defined as $\arg[-V_{ud}V^*_{ub}/V_{cd}V^*_{cb}]$) in a variety of $B$-meson decay modes is one of the main goals of flavour physics.
 Such measurements can be achieved by exploiting the interference of decays that proceed via the $b\rightarrow c\bar{u}s$ and $b\rightarrow u\bar{c}s$ tree-level amplitudes, where the determination of the relative weak phase $\gamma$ is not affected by theoretical uncertainties.

-Several methods have been proposed to extract $\gamma$~\cite{Dunietz,GLW,ADS,GGSZ,GLS}.
+Several methods have been proposed to extract $\gamma$~\cite{Dunietz,GLW,ADS,GGSZ,GLS,gammaHistory}.
 At LHCb, the best precision is obtained by combining the measurements of many decay modes, which gives $\gamma = (74.0^{+5.0}_{-5.8})^{\circ}$~\cite{LHCb-CONF-2018-002}.
 This precision dominates the world average on $\gamma$ from tree-level decays.
-LHCb has presented a new measurement where $\gamma = (69\pm5)^\circ$~\cite{LHCb-CONF-2020-001}.
-It is based on Run~1 and Run~2 data and uses the GGSZ method~\cite{GGSZ} and constitutes the single best world measurement on $\gamma$.
-However, a $2\sigma$ difference between $\Bp$ and $\Bs$ results is observed.
-The $\Bs$ measurement is based on a single decay mode only, {\it i.e.} $\Bs \to D^+_s K^-$, and has large uncertainty.
-Additional $\Bs$ decay modes will help improve the level of measurement precision of $\Bs$ modes and the understanding of the discrepancy with respect to the $\Bp$ modes.
+LHCb has presented a new measurement based on the BPGGSZ method~\cite{GGSZ} using the full Run~1 and Run~2 data.
+The result is $\gamma = (68.7^{+5.2}_{-5.1})^\circ$~\cite{LHCb-CONF-2020-001} and constitutes the single best world measurement on $\gamma$.
+A $2\sigma$ difference between $\Bp$ and $\Bs$ results was observed since summer 2018.
+The $\Bs$ measurement is based on a single decay mode only with Run~1 data, {\it i.e.} $\Bs \to D^\mp_s K^\pm$,\footnote{The inclusion of charge-conjugated processes is implied throughout the paper, unless otherwise stated.} and has a large uncertainty~\cite{Aaij:2017lff}.
+In October 2020, LHCb came with a similar analysis with the decay $\Bs \to D^\mp_s K^\pm \pip\pim$~\cite{BstoDsKpipi} based on Run~1 and Run~2 data for which $\gamma - 2 \beta_s = (42\pm10\pm4\pm5)^{\circ}$.
+The most recent LHCb combination is then $\gamma = (67 \pm 4)^{\circ}$~\cite{LHCb-CONF-2020-003} and the new $\Bp$ ($\Bs$) result is $(64^{+4}_{-5})^{\circ}$ $\left( (82^{+17}_{-20})^{\circ} \right)$.
+Additional $\Bs$ decay modes will help improve the level of measurement precision of $\Bs$ modes and the understanding of a possible discrepancy with respect to the $\Bp$ modes.
+The two analyses based on $\Bs \to D^\mp_s K^\pm (\pip\pim)$ use time-dependent methods and therefore strongly rely on the $B$-tagging capabilities of the LHCb experiment.
+It should be noticed that measurements exist at LHCb for $\Bz$ mesons~\cite{Aaij:2016Alexis,Aaij:2019Pullen}, they offer also quite good prospects as their present average is $(82^{+8}_{-9})^{\circ}$.
+They are based on the decay $\Bz \to \Dz K^{*0}$, where the $\Bz$ is self-tagged from the $K^{*0}\rightarrow \Kp\pim$ decay.
+As opposed to measurements with $\Bs$, those with $\Bz$ and $\Bp$ are also accessible at Belle II~\cite{BelleII}.
+Prospects on those measurements at LHCb are given in Ref.~\cite{lhcbupgrade}.
+For the mode $\Bs \to D^\mp_s K^\pm$ one may anticipate a precision on $\gamma$ of the order of $4^\circ$ after the end of LHC Run~3 in 2025, and $1^\circ$ by 2035-2038.
+When combining with $\Bz$ and $\Bp$ modes the expected sensitivities are $1.5^\circ$ and $0.35^\circ$.
+The anticipated precision provided by Belle II is $1.5^\circ$.